 But this is only the beginning.
 The Menstrual Equity movement is growing, and we’re hoping to spark a more candid conversation about periods in order to normalize what millions experience as part of their body’s natural function.
 Continued stigma around periods has made it so that the general public and policy makers still treat period care products as a luxury—rather than the human necessity they are.
 The result is that 35 out of 50 states still unfairly tax tampons and pads, which means that many people can’t access the products they need every month to enjoy a safe, healthy, and dignified life.
-That’s why we’re donating 43¢ of every tampon, pad, and liner pack we sell (in the US, up to 1 million packs per year) to non-profit organizations doing this work on the ground and getting products to those in need most.
+That's why we donate to impactful nonprofits and grassroots organizations working to make access to menstrual products more equitable.

 Thanks for being by our side and challenging us to do better as we stand up together for Menstrual Equity for ALL.

 On a mission to create a more healthy, sustainable, and equitable world for the next seven generations and beyond.